Pica Pica: Reception

-The authors of The Penguin Guide to Jazz Recordings stated that the musicians' "interplay on 'Instant Tears' in breathtaking, eminence speaking to eminence."
+The authors of The Penguin Guide to Jazz Recordings stated that the musicians' "interplay on 'Instant Tears' is breathtaking, eminence speaking to eminence."

 Writing for All About Jazz, James Taylor commented: "What makes Pica Pica so amazing is not that Brötzmann backs off or confines himself to give Mangelsdorff space.
 The trombonist offers respite to the fits of aggression from the saxophonist, and Brötzmann can't help but adapt to the repetitive accompaniment of Mangelsdorff, which makes Pica Pica far more listenable than much of Brötzmann's catalog."
 AAJs Clifford Allen remarked: "Brötzmann always had an ear for drummers, and it's a shame that... he wasn't able to use Sommer more often.
 Of course, this ear stretches across countries, traditions, political lines and generations, embracing the possibility in the process."Slant Magazine's R. Emmet Sweeney called the album "an intimate affair that still shakes the rafters," and praised the passages in "Instant Tears" when Brötzmann and Mangelsdorff join forces, noting: "The moments when these two finally harmonize are genuinely elevating—it sounds like a conversation between peers."

 Ken Waxman of JazzWord stated that the album "offers proof positive that the hard-driving reedist can easily hold up his side in an all-star trio configuration," but singled out Sommer's contributions for praise, writing that his "tambourine shuddering cymbal raps, intense cross sticking and triplet flams and rattles add heaving tension to the tunes, which take on new dimensions when he releases the beat.
 As the trombonist and reedist bluster away on two long improvisations and the short title track, Sommer contributes blunt polyrhythms, using sticks, brushes, palms and fists to provide vivid brush strokes of aural color."